karol11/cml/java/README.md

 ## Config having structures

-This time our config will be looking like this:
+This time our config will look like this:
 ```
 Cloud
 description "Controller + N Compute Topology - x86 KVM"